balderdashy/sails-docs/reference/waterline/models/stream.md

 ### When should I use this?

 The `.stream()` method is almost exactly like [`.find()`](http://sailsjs.com/documentation/reference/waterline-orm/models/find), except that it does not actually provide a second argument to the `.exec()` callback.
-Instead, you use `.eachRecord()` or `eachBatch()` to provide an iteratee function which receives one record or batch at a time.
+Instead, you use `.eachRecord()` or `.eachBatch()` to provide an iteratee function which receives one record or batch at a time.

 This is useful for working with very large result sets; the kinds of result sets that might overflow your server's available RAM... at least, they would if you tried to hold the entire thing in memory at the same time.
-You can use Waterline's `.stream()` method to do the kinds of things you might already be familiar with from Mongo cursors:  Preparing reports, moving large amounts of data from one place to another, performing complex transformations, or even orchestrating map/reduce jobs.
+You can use Waterline's `.stream()` method to do the kinds of things you might already be familiar with from Mongo cursors: preparing reports, moving large amounts of data from one place to another, performing complex transformations, or even orchestrating map/reduce jobs.

 ### Examples